 I have always felt that LCF as an institution, does not create followers but pioneers for change in the fashion industry.
 At one time, our city had over 25,000 garment workers in one city block.
 Now there are 30 that remain on an industrial level for the factory I manage.
 We are the largest in the city, but every day is a fight to stay and pave a way for the future of sewing jobs in Baltimore.

-The fashion industry is connected and progress can be made if we work together, and so I would love to connect with other alumni and programmes fighting to save the apparel industries in their city.
+The fashion industry is connected and progress can be made if we work together, so I would love to connect with other alumni and programmes fighting to save the apparel industries in their cities.

-The studio is located in the building just behind my childhood home at 1100 Wicomico Street.
+In 2021, I ran 200 miles in 8-days to fundraise to convert an abandoned garment factory into a fashion entrepreneur hub.
+The 3,000 sq ft facility is located in the building just behind my childhood home at 1100 Wicomico Street.
 There, you will find a community making fashion history in Baltimore.
 I have often wondered, why 7 years in London, and 3 years in Bali, just to come home after all this time?
 What was the point?
 Could I have just stayed and grown on my own?
-The answer I found which will be the lesson for my third book, London Fashion Dream: it is from those experiences that one can see the beauty that is always there waiting.
-It is with knowledge and distance that the truth is able to behold.
+The answer I found will be the lesson for my next book, London Fashion Dream: it is from those experiences that one can see the beauty that is always there waiting.
+It is with knowledge and distance that the truth is able to be known.

-The key challenge that start-up fashion entrepreneurs face of finding a place to make is due to the fall in product development & production locations onshore.
+The key challenge that start-up fashion entrepreneurs face in finding a place to make is due to the fall in product development and production locations onshore.
 As these factories close and apparel trade schools close, these spaces to make a collection or trial an apparel design concept is limited.
-New ideas tend to be risky for traditional apparel manufacturers who decline to work from low production start-ups, and this practice tends to hamper innovation.
+New ideas tend to be risky for traditional apparel manufacturers who decline to work from low-production start-ups, and this practice tends to hamper innovation.

 As for London and Bali, you gave me the spirit to believe in the impossible and make the future my reality.
 I will return to visit you both often, but for now, I am planting a vibrant fashion city.
 Thank you LCF for the confidence to ignite Baltimore's Fashion Renaissance.
 For so many years I sat on the fence.
 If that is you, do not wait - just make your way and climb one step towards the direction that calls your heart.